 What if I haven’t read the first two books in a while?
 Will it be easy to get back into the swing of things?

 I weaved as much recap information into the narrative as I could, so readers can catch up on all the dangling plot threads.
-If that’s not enough, I’ll have lots of resources on this website before the book is released, including a badly-drawn recap of The Song of the Orphans, an updated character guide, and an expanded glossary of all the temporal/Altamerican buzzwords that you knew and forgot over the years.
+If that’s not enough, I’ll have lots of resources on this website before the book is released, including an updated character guide and an expanded glossary of all the temporal/Altamerican buzzwords that you knew and forgot over the years.

 Naturally, those who reread the first two books will have the most cohesive reading experience, but I’m determined to make it as easy as possible for the folks who want to jump right into Book 3.